Animal (Kesha album): Release and promotion

 To promote the album, Kesha did several performances worldwide.
 Her first performance was on MTV Push, a program broadcast on MTV Networks worldwide.
 She made several television appearances across North America to promote the album: It's on with Alexa Chung, The Wendy Williams Show, Lopez Tonight, Late Night with Jimmy Fallon, The Tonight Show with Conan O'Brien, and The Ellen DeGeneres Show.
 "Blah Blah Blah" was performed on January 18, 2010, at MuchOnDemand.
 While in the United Kingdom, Kesha made two appearances on television to promote the album and "Blah Blah Blah".
 The first was on February 18, 2010, on Alan Carr: Chatty Man.
 It was followed by a performance on breakfast television show GMTV, on February 19.
-The song was also performed live on American Idol on March 17, 2010.
+The song was also performed live on season 9 of American Idol on March 17, 2010.
 She wore her trademark glitter eye make-up and bounced throughout the stage while her backup dancers were dressed as human TV sets showing intermittent images of the American flag, owls, and skulls.
 The performance was accompanied by 3OH!3.

-Kesha performed "Your Love Is My Drug" and "Tik Tok" on Saturday Night Live on April 17, 2010.
+Kesha performed "Your Love Is My Drug" and "Tik Tok" on a season 35 episode of Saturday Night Live hosted by Ryan Phillippe on April 17, 2010.
 On May 29, 2010, Kesha performed "Your Love Is My Drug" alongside her previous single "Tik Tok" at the MTV Video Music Awards Japan.
 She performed a set for BBC Radio 1's Big Weekend.
 On August 13, 2010, Kesha performed "Take It Off" alongside earlier singles "Your Love Is My Drug" and "Tik Tok" on NBC's Today.
 In the performance she was seen wearing boots, fishnets, glitter shorts and a loose tank top.
 By the second verse, her dancers – dressed head to toe in black – started to appropriately undress to the music as the chorus starts revealing gold shirts and tank-tops.
 The performance featured smoke machines with Kesha playing notes on an electric keyboard while crawling on the floor.
 Her performance of "Backstabber" for the Bud Light Hotel Super Bowl event on February 5, 2011, was broadcast on February 9 on Jimmy Kimmel Live!